LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 #### Authorization and Authentication

-Third-Party Bot connector uses [App-JWT OAuth 2.0](accessing-liveperson-apis.html#oauth-20-app-jwt) authentication Authorization mechanism for a server to server interaction.
-Third-party bot connector uses the provided `Client ID` and `Client Secret` of App Installation in vendor configuration to generate bearer token.
+Third-Party Bot connector uses [App-JWT OAuth 2.0](accessing-liveperson-apis.html#oauth-20-app-jwt) authentication mechanism for a server to server interaction.
+Third-Party Bots uses the provided `Client ID` and `Client Secret` of App Installation in vendor configuration to generate bearer token.
 More information on the sentinel API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt).